FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 Which of the following is true about using the Scrum Agile development to develop an application?

 - [ ] It allows you to eliminate code comments because only a small team is responsible for the code.
 This allows the team to move faster
-- [ ] Team members may come from different backgrounds (e.g. Android developers, AppEngine server developers, and data scientists can be on the same team)
+- [x ] Team members may come from different backgrounds (e.g. Android developers, AppEngine server developers, and data scientists can be on the same team)
 - [ ] The Scrum master helps maximize the business value of the application by prioritizing the customer’s interests
-- [ ] The Daily Scrum is used to resolve any blocking issues that team members experience in the current sprint
+- [x ] The Daily Scrum is used to resolve any blocking issues that team members experience in the current sprint

 ### Question 4

 Which of the following is _always_ true about test-driven development (TDD)?

-- [ ] All tests must pass for a feature to be considered complete
+- [x ] All tests must pass for a feature to be considered complete
 - [ ] It is a good practice for designing the “look and feel” of your application (e.g. button sizes, fonts)
 - [ ] It is useful for developing new features on a large, legacy application
-- [ ] Tests should not be discarded after the feature is implemented
+- [x ] Tests should not be discarded after the feature is implemented

 ### Question 5

 Your application may receive "garbage input" if it does which of the following?

-- [ ] Reads a file
+- [x ] Reads a file
 - [ ] Writes a file
-- [ ] Reads data that it itself has previously written to memory
+- [x ] Reads data that it itself has previously written to memory
-- [ ] Has a command line interface
+- [x ] Has a command line interface

 ### Question 6